How to Choose a Massage Gel, Lotion, Butter or Cream for your Treatments

 Unlike lotions, body butter won’t absorb completely into the skin.
 This means the lubrication of body butter will last longer through the massage without the need for reapplication.

 Some spas and many dermatologists recommend using body butter on your lips, hands, elbows, legs, and feet daily for general skin care.

 For more details, read our blog on Massage Butter vs. Massage Cream: When to Choose a Massage Butter

 What’s your take on how to choose massage gels, butters?

 Each of these massage oils, butters and creams have their own unique properties and benefits.
-You can pick and choose according to your needs and preferences and that of your clients.
-Hope you now know how to choose a massage gel, lotion or butter according to the season and the different needs of massage therapy.
+You can pick and choose according to your needs and preferences and those of your clients.
+We hope you now know how to choose a massage gel, lotion or butter according to the season and the different needs of massage therapy.

 We will be excited to know which products you enjoy the most In your spa and which ones are your absolute favourites.